novillo-cs/apcsa/content/homework/11_hw_superclass_shape.md

 Save your files here: ```.../APCSA1/apcsa-assignments-YourUsername-fall/homework/11_13_inheritance_shapes/```

-- Create the following classes: Shape (superclass), Rectangle, Triangle.
+- Create the following classes: Shape (superclass), Rectangle, Triangle, Driver.
 - Rectangle and Triangle should inherit from Shape.
 - Declare private instance variables in class Shape: double height and double width.
 - Write a constructor in class Shape to initialize the values for height and width.